-|Welcome to Katie of Mommy with Selective Memory and Susan of Kindergarten & Preschool for Parents & Teachers.With school starting just around the corner, they’re sharing some ways to prep your child for preschool!
+With school starting just around the corner, our two experts are sharing some super simple ways to prep your child for preschool!
 Perfect timing for Henry!

 My daughter is a social little girl.
 She is always on the prowl for new friends, so I thought she would do fine when she started a Mother’s Day Out program at age two.

 I couldn’t have been more wrong.

 She clung to me like a little monkey, begging me not to leave.
 She wouldn’t even look at the teachers and had no interest in the other children.